| |

 Can I play at a CXR club other than my home club?

 Yes.
 A currently-enrolled CXR player can play at any CXR club.
-If you are a frequent player at more than one club, you can even be listed on the roster of each club at no extra cost (the other clubs simply "import" your name from your home club to their rosters), although this is not necessary.
+If you are a frequent player at more than one club, you can even be listed on the roster of each club at no extra cost (the other clubs simply "import" your name from your home club to their rosters).

 How does the CXR rating differ from the USCF rating?

-Can a game be reported to both CXR and USCF?
+Can a game be reported to both CXR and other rating authorities (e.g. USCF, CFC)?

-Yes, and CXR encourages membership in both organizations.
+Yes, and CXR encourages membership in both organizations, as well as your state (or provincial) chess organization.

 How can I get my chess club to use Chess Express Ratings?

 You can point out that Chess Express Ratings provides numerous statistics and performance metrics which give CXR players a tangible advantage.
 You should mention that there is NO COST to become a CXR affiliate.
-Affiliates may report as many games as they like with NO PER-GAME CHARGES (yes, that means tournaments are rated FREE OF CHARGE).
-You can also point out that the club will likely gain new members who cannot afford the high cost of USCF membership.
+Affiliates may report as many games as they like with NO PER-GAME CHARGES (yes, that means tournaments can be rated FREE OF CHARGE).
+You can also point out that the club will likely gain new members who cannot afford the high cost of some other rating authorities.
 If you like, send us an e-mail with your club officer's name and email address.
 We will send him or her some helpful information.

 What is a "Roaming Knights" club?